The Complexity of Online Bribery in Sequential Elections

 Our paper's general area is computational social choice, in which studying the complexity of election and preference aggregation problems and manipulative attacks on them is a central theme.
 There are many excellent surveys and book chapters on computational social choice~\cite{bra-con-end:b:comsoc,rot:b:econ,bra-con-end-lan-pro:b:handook-of-comsoc}, and computational social choice and computational complexity have a long history of close, mutually beneficial interaction (see the survey~\cite{hem:c:bffs}).

-The prior papers most related to our work are the papers that defined and studied the complexity of online control~\cite{hem-hem-rot:j:online-candidate-control,hem-hem-rot:j:online-voter-control}, of online manipulation~\cite{hem-hem-rot:j:online-manipulation}, and of (regular) bribery~\cite{fal-hem-hem:j:bribery}.
-Particularly important among those is online manipulation, as we will show connections/inheritance between online manipulation and our model.
-We also will show connections/inheritance between (regular) manipulation and our model.
-Regular manipulation was introduced by Bartholdi, Tovey, and Trick~\cite{bar-tov-tri:j:manipulating} in the unweighted case and by Conitzer, Sandholm, and Lang~\cite{con-lan-san:j:when-hard-to-manipulate} in the weighted case.
+The prior papers most related to our work are the papers that defined and studied the complexity of online control~\cite{hem-hem-rot:j:online-candidate-control,hem-hem-rot:j:online-voter-control}, of online manipulation~\cite{hem-hem-rot:j:online-manipulation}, and of traditional (i.e., nonsequential) bribery~\cite{fal-hem-hem:j:bribery}.
+Particularly important among those is online manipulation, as we will show connections/inheritance between online manipulation and our problems.
+We also will show connections/inheritance between nonsequential manipulation and our problems.
+Traditional (i.e., nonsequential) manipulation was introduced by Bartholdi, Tovey, and Trick~\cite{bar-tov-tri:j:manipulating} in the unweighted case and by Conitzer, Sandholm, and Lang~\cite{con-lan-san:j:when-hard-to-manipulate} in the weighted case.